thibaudatl/training-api/asset_exercise.md

 Format of asset values: https://api.akeneo.com/concepts/asset-manager.html#focus-on-the-asset-values

-## WITH postman
+## first WITH postman
-Use th collection endpoints
+Use th collection endpoints and check the documentation for payloads to send

 ## with PHP API client
 use the